Chunnyluny-RimWorld-Modding/RimWorldMod/README.md

-# rimworldmodexample
+# RimWorldMod
-rimworldmod template including About.xml readme.md.
-For personal use, Copy he files, and use it as template myself.
+Rimworld mod template including About.xml, readme.md.
+For personal use, Copy the files, and select this as template, when making another mod.

+Don't forget at every XML document should start with ```<?xml version="1.0" encoding="UTF-8"?>```